mu-biomed/retimat/README.md

 ## What can I do with RETIMAT?
 - Read propietary OCT files (.vol, .e2e, .img, .fda, .xml)
 - Visualization
-    - Raw images
-    - En-face maps (thickness, reflectance)
+    - Raw images (OCT, fundus) + en-face maps (thickness, reflectance)
     - Summary reports
 - Feature extraction
     - Image quality and reflectance
     - Thickness (ETDRS and other sectorizations)
-    - Foveal pit morphology (slope, radius...)
+    - Foveal pit shape (slope, radius...)
     - Texture (GLCM, LBP, fractal dimension...)

 ## How to get started
-1. Clone the repository.
+1. Clone the repository
     - Click on the green ``Code`` button
     - Select ``Download Zip``
 2. Run ``startup.m`` to add RETIMAT to the MATLAB path
 3. Take a look into the tutorials

 ## Contact
-For help, feedback or collaboration inquiries reach out to dromero@mondragon.edu
+For help, feedback or collaboration inquiries please contact dromero@mondragon.edu

-## Acknowledgement
-Although this is open-source software, check in the definition of each function if credit should be given to external sources.